-State of the Tennessee Real Estate Market
+State of the Tennessee real estate market

 Listing Price per sqft⁺

 % of Homes with Price Reduction⁺

-How to List Your Tennessee Home for Sale by Owner
+How to list your Tennessee home for sale by owner

 Once you've decided on a price, it's time to write a listing description that speaks to local buyers.
 Understanding their priorities will help you identify what features of your property to highlight in your listing and attract more interest.

-Top Buyer Priorities in Tennessee
+Top buyer priorities in Tennessee

 Be honest about your list price.
 Look at recent sales data in your area on Zillow or other real estate sites to find an accurate price point for homes of comparable size and condition to yours.
 Many real estate companies will also conduct an analysis for little to no charge.

 In your listing description, talk about any unique architectural features that could set your home apart.
 If your home was built by a known architect, has original flooring or doors, or has any historical value, be sure to mention it.
 Also, point out what takes your house to the next level.
 For example, older homes can be beautiful, but energy inefficient.
 Highlight upgrades you made like new windows that will save buyers hundreds in heating costs.

 Be specific about large updates you’ve made in the last 5 years, such as rewiring electric, putting in a new roof, or installing a new furnace.
 List exactly when the renovation was done, roughly how much it cost, and what its current condition is today.
 This will give buyers peace of mind that they won't have to worry about big issues any time soon

-Based on a 2020 Clever survey of 500+ real estate agents
+Based on a 2022 Clever survey

 When it comes to advertising and posting your listing, you have several options as a FSBO seller.
 Each choice has its own pros and cons as well as costs:

-- For Sale By Owner yard sign: You can buy a sign from most hardware stores or online for $20-$50.
+- For Sale By Owner yard sign: You can buy a FSBO sign from most hardware stores or online for $20-$50.
 Be sure to choose one that allows you to add your phone numbers so interested buyers can contact you for property information and showings.